How to Grow Lilacs, it is easier than you think.

 Spring just would not be Spring in our neck of the woods without the sweet scent of Lilacs wafting around the neighborhood.

-Many of the Lilacs here were planted back in the 40’s when this neighborhood was established and they have thrived.
+Most of the Lilacs here were planted back in the 40’s when this neighborhood was established and they have thrived.
 The variety of colors is wonderful along with their being both single and double (also named French Lilacs) type.

-It is said that the Double or French lilacs are more heavily scented but I have not found that to be true.
+Many gardeners claim that the Double or French lilacs are more heavily scented but I have not found that to be true.

 For healthy lilacs plant a variety suited to your Zone…these heirlooms (Syringa Vulgaris) grow best in Zones 3 – 8 (I have seen some old lilacs flourishing lower down the mountain so this is a bench mark and not a hard and fast rule)